sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Connect the extension to Sourcegraph

-Next, open the VS Code extension and configure it to connect to a Sourcegraph instance (either an enterprise instance or Sourcegraph.com).
+After a successful installation, Cody's icon appears in the side bar.
+When you click it, you're asked to either "Download the Cody App" or use "Other Sign In Options…" to connect to a Sourcegraph instance.

+You can connect either an enterprise instance or Sourcegraph.com via the following ways:

+- Sign in to Sourcegraph Enterprise instance
+- Sign in to Sourcegraph Enterprise instance via Access Token
+- Sign in to Sourcegraph.com
+- Sign in with URL and Access Token
+- Sourcegraph.com

 ### For Sourcegraph enterprise users